dptole/laravel-survey/readme.md

 $ php artisan key:generate
 ```

-You have to configure MySQL yourself.
+You'll have to configure MySQL yourself, it's not that hard.

 ```
 Log into your MySQL as root.